Date: 11 September 2014. Survey a Free

 Are you allowed to live aboard at the marina?

 A boarding ladder so if you fall into the water you

 Of course if you're

 going to be anchored out, you will also require:

 chain and rode.
 Some areas with changing tides need two

 anchors for a secure hold on the bottom.

 Anchor Light (LED

-version so it won't use too much of your available battery
+version so it will not use too much of your available

 Charging system for